-AHS does not knowingly collect, use or disclose personally identifiable information about any patient on its Website.
-You should not post any material in any area of our Website that could be used to identify a patient.
-If we learn that we have collected the personally identifiable information of a patient, we will take steps to delete the information as soon as possible.
+AHS does not knowingly collect, use or disclose personally identifiable patient information on its website.
+You should not post any material in any area of our website that could be used to identify a patient.
+If we learn that we have collected the personal information of a patient, we will take steps to delete the information as soon as possible.

 You must be at least 18 years old to have our permission to use this site.
 We do not knowingly collect, use or disclose personally identifiable information about visitors under 18 years of age.

 If you voluntarily provide information, you consent to the collection and use of your personally identifiable information by the society.
 However, AHS does not sell or rent personal information collected through this site to anyone.